-Point Blue Conservation Science and H.T.
+Internship offered by Point Blue Conservation Science and H.T.
 Harvey & Associates

-Come join us as we continue our evaluation of the population dynamics of Adélie Penguins at two colonies on Ross Island in the Southern Ross Sea, Antarctica.
+Join us as we continue our evaluation of the population dynamics of Adélie Penguins at two colonies on Ross Island in the Southern Ross Sea, Antarctica.

 Role of Interns:

-Position begins approximately October 5, 2019 through February 5, 2020.
+This is a five month position expected to begin [TBD].
 Mandatory health and dental clearance (required by NSF) at least 8 weeks prior to departure.

 How to apply: